The F Word (South Park): Reception

 "The F Word" was the highest-rated episode of the thirteenth season of South Park.
 The episode was seen by 1.99 million households in the subgroup of adults between the ages of 18 and 49.
 The episode earned a higher rating than that of The Jay Leno Show, a primetime late night talk show on NBC.

-"The F Word" was considered particularly controversial, even by South Park standards due to the excessive use of the word fag.
-The episode received generally mixed reviews.
+The episode received generally positive reviews.
 Carlos Delgado of iF magazine said "The F Word" marks a return of South Park's tradition of tackling sensitive social issues with intelligent and politically incorrect writing, which Delgado said had been lacking in recent episodes.
 Delgado said "The F Word" served as a reminder that society is always changing and that although the thoughts or intentions behind words are harmful, the word itself is not.
 Ramsey Isler of IGN compared "The F Word" to "With Apologies to Jesse Jackson", an eleventh season episode that contained frequent use of the racial slur "nigger".
 However, Isler said "The F Word" was not as skillfully crafted as the "Jesse Jackson" episode and, although some moments were entertaining, the episode "had a habit of running some gags into the ground".
 James Hibberd, of The Live Feed, said he found the episode "well-intended and funny", and that it forced viewers to face a difficult issue and reexamine their beliefs about it.
 Hibberd wrote, "This is also, by the way, precisely what great art does".
 Genevieve Koski of The A.V.
 Club said the word fag has not lost its associations with homosexuals, so she did not believe in the episode's statements about the changing use of the word.
 Koski also called the episode "preachy", and said, "It took too long to get going, seemed confused about what its point was, and, most egregiously, had very few laughs."

+"The F Word" was considered to be controversial by the gay community and its supporters, due to the excessive use of the word "fag" and "faggot".
+Gay rights group GLAAD issued a statement claiming, among other things, that "On Wednesday, November 4, Comedy Central aired a new episode of South Park entitled "The F-Word", in which the show's characters repeat the titular anti-gay slur countless times.
+Like many other South Park episodes that use controversial humor to provide commentary on current issues, last night's episode was an attempt to examine the evolving definition of words.
+Yet despite what the South Park writers may believe, the definition of the F-word remains one that is harmful and derogatory to the LGBT community."